 Garlic is a nutrient-dense member of the onion family shown to reduce blood pressure, prevent the hardening of plaque on arteries, and promote longevity and health thanks to its ample antioxidants.

-Although new research shows that turmeric may not be all that its cracked up to be, this root provides warmth and a spicy taste that is a welcome addition to this fire cider recipe.
+Turmeric root provides warmth and a spicy taste that is a welcome addition to this fire cider recipe.
 Turmeric contains curcumin, a compound that has been associated with potent anti-inflammatory and antioxidant effects.

-How To Use Fire Cider
+How to Enjoy Fire Cider

 “We like to drink half to one tablespoon straight up every day to keep us hale, hearty, and energized,” Shire City Herbals notes.